 Toss the Pasta

-Add dressing to pot with pasta along with half the green portions of green onions (reserve remaining for garnish).
+Add dressing and half the green portions of green onions (reserve remaining for garnish) to pot with pasta.
 Toss to combine.

-Plate dish as pictured on front of card, placing vegetables on pasta and garnishing with remaining teriyaki glaze, remaining green onions, and sesame seeds.
+Plate dish as pictured on front of card, placing vegetables on pasta and garnishing with reserved teriyaki glaze, remaining green portions of green onions, and sesame seeds.
 Bon appetit!